AlexzanderF/autonomous-news/backend/news_generation_workers/llm_prompts/pick_thumbnail_prompt.md

 *   **Scenario: Meetings / Diplomacy (e.g., "Trump meets Macron")**
     *   *Priority 1:* An image showing **both parties together** (shaking hands, sitting together).
-    *   *Priority 2:* **Recency is critical.** Check the `"timestamp"`.
+    *   *Priority 2:* For meetings and events, check the `Timestamp`.
 Always choose the image with the most recent date to ensure it depicts the most recent meeting (if such is available).
     *   *Priority 3:* If no joint photo of the people exists, choose a composite image with the flags of the countries or organizations involved.

 *   **Scenario: International Relations (No specific person)**